cameronsevern/LASSO/README.md

-# LASSOMAN
+# LASSO

 Version 0.2

-LASSOMAN is a user-friendly interface created with R-Shiny for fitting LASSO models and visualizing results.
+LASSO is a user-friendly interface created with R-Shiny for fitting LASSO models and visualizing results.

 # Installation Instructions